redhat-cop/operator-utils/README.md

 ## Support for operators that need advanced templating functionality

 Operators may need to utilize more advanced templating functions not found in the base go templating library.
 Go based tools like Helm leverage advanced templating found in the library [sprig](http://masterminds.github.io/sprig/) which includes a wide range of advanced string, math, security and date functionality.
-This can be enabled by setting the `enableAdvancedTemplateFunctions` to true in the `LockedResouceTemplate` definition.
+This can be enabled by setting the `enableAdvancedTemplateFunctions` to true in the `LockedResouceTemplate` or the `Patch` resource definitions.

 ```golang
 template: